 But it gets worse.
 Donald announces with surprise: “It’s the Cornerstone!”
 It’s the Cornerstone?
 The cage has giant gaps and it was clearly visible, and even if it weren’t – even if it were in a solid box – ask yourself why we would have been trying to break the cage in the first place?
 How many re-edits did this part of the script go through?
 My best guess is that in an earlier draft, you originally attacked the ship, and maybe the Cornerstone was revealed inside the ship as a surprise?

 Pete jogs off down the road, and you follow, only to find him once again waylaid by his past self.
-This starts the second phase of the boss battle, this time with Cap’n Pete on your side (like Leon, he is just running his enemy AI with his target switched around).
+This starts the second phase of the boss battle, this time with Cap’n Pete on your side (like Leon, he is just running his enemy AI with his target list swapped).
 The battle with Present Pete is multi-staged, though he varies only a little between the stages.
 No, it’s the arena that shifts, as Pete will announce “Time for a change!” and cause the arena to take on aspects of one of the four window-worlds, leading to a five-stage battle in all.
 Pete himself is little changed from Olympus Coliseum, though you don’t have Hercules with you this time around.
 Now you have to get used to past-Pete, who is generally helpful but can be a liability if he’s knocked on his ass, as his shockwaves will still hurt you (you can accidentally attack past Pete, as well!).
 You also have to deal with the various hazards that change depending on the arena: live flames from the firefighter segment, the black hole, the Lilliputian cannon towers will shoot you now (and present-day Pete, if you’re lucky) and the Construction Site springboard works more-or-less unchanged, making for a bizarre, trampoline finale.

 Pete runs off in pain after the battle, and summons his exit door right in front of you, because if it’s not clear already, he’s not very bright.
 Sora locks the time door behind him, ending Maleficent’s time travel plot in its tracks.
 Captain Pete asks you if you want to help pilot his ship, since his deck hand, Mickey, is missing, and everyone gets to ride in a boat.
 Oh, and Pete apologizes to you for some reason, the person who accused him without evidence and attacked him with a weapon.
 Whatever you say, Kingdom Hearts 2.